 Learning Placement Reporting Quick Guide: Downloadable PDF

 You can also contact ODL's SARA liaison for personalized assistance.
 If you're not sure we have the latest contact information for you, use our contact update form to update our records.
 We'll be sure to keep you in the loop!

 FSU is a member of SARA* and approved by the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 Our membership enables us to admit students to online degree programs from all 50 states and most territories, including Puerto Rico, Guam, and the U.S. Virgin Islands.
 As a SARA member, FSU is allowed the following marketing and recruiting activities in other SARA states:

 - Advertising to students whether through print, billboard, direct mail, internet, radio, television, or other medium

-- Having faculty, adjunct faculty, mentors, tutors, recruiters, or other academic personnel residing in a member state and working from their homes or another private, non-institutional site, provided that such staff are not engaged in activities that would otherwise constitute physical presence as defined by the Policies and Standards in section 5.12 of the NC-SARA Manual.
+- Having faculty, adjunct faculty, mentors, tutors, recruiters, or other academic personnel residing in a member state and working from their homes or another private, non-institutional site, provided that such staff are not engaged in activities that would otherwise constitute physical presence as defined by the policies and standards in the NC-SARA Manual

-California regulations restrict FSU from holding an administrative office for recruiting in the state of California but permit FSU the following freedoms when offering an online program to California students:
+California is not currently a SARA member state but permits FSU the following freedoms when offering an online program to California students:

 - National advertising on television or publications (not targeted to residents within the state of California)